 Late in the ski season.
 The valleys have turned to spring and the winter snow pack is stabilising.
 This is the time for the ski mountaineer to head high in to the mountains.
 By using the efficiency of ski touring travel with the skills of the mountaineer we are able to combine the triple pleasures of high mountain journeys, big ski descents and ascents of some major alpine summits….

 We are in the realms of true ski mountaineering country where both the efforts involved, and rewards gained, are high!
 The setting for this course is the Eastern Swiss Valais Alps accessed from Zermatt with Chamonix as an initial base-camp for the warm up day before heading East to explore the big & beautiful Swiss Giants of the Valais Alps…

 - Ski some classic spring ski mountaineering journeys & summits (including major 4000m peaks) in the Mont Blanc Massif & Swiss / Italian Alps according to conditions.
-See 2020 itinerary below…
+See our big 2023 itinerary below…

 - Spend 4 nights in high mountain huts allowing early starts for long summit days

 - Improve your ski mountaineering skills